 - 5 or 6 cups of water

-- If you would like to drink it cold, pour all into a jug, mix it with honey or sugar and wait it in refrigerator until cold.
+- If you would like to drink it cold, pour all into a jug, mix it with honey and chill it in the refrigerator until cold.

 Keywords: rosehip, rosehip tea, rose hip tea